a-maffei/the-weather-app/README.md

 # The Weather App

-Did the world need another weather app project?
-Most likely not.
-That said, this project was a great opportunity for me to both expand and consolidate my web development skills.
+An app to check the forecast and the weather for a specific location at a glance.
+This project was a great opportunity for me to both expand and consolidate my web development skills.

 I expanded my skills while: